rangle/ngCourse2/di/angular2/the_injector_tree.md

 # The Injector Tree

 Angular injectors \(generally\) return singletons.
 That is, in the previous example, all components in the application will receive the same random number.
-In Angular 1.x there was only one injector, and all services were singletons.
+In AngularJS there was only one injector, and all services were singletons.
 Angular overcomes this limitation by using a tree of injectors.

 In Angular there is not just one injector per application, there is _at least_ one injector per application.
 Injectors are organized in a tree that parallels Angular's component tree.